mdlacasse/Owl/CONTRIBUTING.md

 Bug fixes and new features should include at least one test that fails before the change and passes after.

-Changes merged to `dev` are automatically deployed to [owlplanner-dev.streamlit.app](https://owlplanner-dev.streamlit.app), so you can verify the live effect without running locally.
+Changes merged to `dev` are automatically synced to [owlplanner-dev.streamlit.app](https://owlplanner-dev.streamlit.app), so you can verify the live effect without running locally.
+Note, however, that syncing alone does not activate Python changes: `.streamlit/config.toml` deliberately sets `fileWatcherType = "none"`, because hot-reloading would update the UI scripts while the previously imported `owlplanner` package remains loaded in memory, mixing versions and causing unpredictable behavior.
+A maintainer must reboot the app from the Streamlit Cloud console for `.py` changes to take effect; only static assets are picked up immediately on sync.

 ---